ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 .. note::

-   uAvionix ADS-B Ping support was introduced in Copter-3.4 and the latest stable version of Plane
+   uAvionix ADS-B Ping support was introduced in Plane-3.5 and Copter-3.4.
+Simple avoidance was added to Plane-3.5 and a more advanced avoidance was added to Plane-3.7 and Copter-3.4.

 .. warning::